fresh8/gomlworkshop/README.md

-# Go Machine Learning Workshop
+# Machine Learning Workshop

+Training and Evaluation harness for machine learning algorithms in Go and JavaScript.